superfly/docs/flyctl/cmd/flyctl_launch.md

       --nixpacks                         Deploy using nixpacks to build the image --no-cache                         Do not use the build cache when building the image --no-deploy                        Do not prompt for deployment
-      --no-public-ips                    Do not allocate any new public IP addresses --now                              Deploy now without confirmation
+      --no-extensions                    Do not provision Sentry nor other auto-provisioned extensions --no-public-ips                    Do not allocate any new public IP addresses --now                              Deploy now without confirmation
       --only-regions strings             Deploy to machines only in these regions.
 Multiple regions can be specified with comma separated values or by providing the flag multiple times. --only-regions iad,sea --only-regions syd will deploy to all three iad, sea, and syd regions.
 Applied before --exclude-regions.
 V2 machines platform only.